Home Home

 On the left in the 1920s can be seen his great uncle Tom Brown standing proudly outside his own pub, the New Star, at 140 Much Park Street.
 This public house began life under the name "Old Mitre" and was listed in a journal as early as 1756.
 In 1884 the name was changed to the "New Star" and remained as such until c1959.

-To the right is Brian's great grandfather taking a stroll down High Street, sometime after 1930.
-In the background can be seen the corner of the Kings Head Hotel on the left and the large white uprights of Burton's shop on the right, both marking the opening to Smithford Street.
+Below is Brian's great grandfather taking a stroll down High Street, sometime after 1930.
+In the background can be seen the corner of the King's Head Hotel on the left and the large white uprights of Burton's shop on the right, both marking the opening to Smithford Street.
 Like Much Park Street, this popular shopping area was also flattened in the blitz and nothing remains today since the whole length of Smithford Street had to make way for the Precinct.

 High Street 2004 Brian's great granddad in High Street